 Conventures, Inc. is New England’s leading events agency focused on integrated event management, communications, and marketing.
 Founded by industry pioneer Dusty Rhodes in 1977, Conventures has been the driving force behind some of the area’s most memorable and effective events and marketing campaigns for more than four decades.
 With the creation of this event in 1977, Rhodes became the world’s first female race director.

-Participants ranged from 7–88 years old, representing 30 states and 7 countries.
+Participants ranged from 8–87 years old, with 30 states represented.